jmackrory/USElectricity/Notes.md

 - Including motivation and changes
 - Includes daily changes.

+## Motivation for Docker
+- Maintaining the tensorflow environment was a pain, and finicky.
+Working with Docker makes it more portable, and reproduceable, albeit at the cost of working with Docker which has it's own finickyness.

 ## Running Docker setup
 - change dir to root of project build container: